 What is Making Tax Digital?

-From April 2022, MTD rules will be extended to all VAT registered businesses, regardless of taxable turnover.
-This means that businesses who fall within the thresholds must use compatible software to:
+In April 2022, MTD rules were extended to all VAT registered businesses, regardless of taxable turnover.
+This means that businesses who fall within the thresholds must now use compatible software to:

 - keep and maintain digital records